CommonRoad/drplanner/README.md

-# DrPlanner 🩺: Diagnosis and Repair of Motion Planners Using Large Language Models
+# DrPlanner 🩺: Diagnosis and Repair of Motion Planners Using LLMs

 ## 🔍 Framework Overview